 Tips & Insights: Why Is My Furnace Turning On & Off Every 5 Minutes?

 In addition, replacing a small section of a pipe does not guarantee that you will not encounter a slab leak in the future.
 If a single area of your pipe is cracked, other portions of the pipes are likely deteriorating as well.
 A second portion of your pipe may crack in the future and require a second pipe replacement.

 A non-invasive way to fix a water leak below your foundation is to insert a thin layer of epoxy coating in the interior of your galvanized steel or copper pipes.
 Once the epoxy is embedded in your pipe, it will harden to cover the holes and cracks in your existing pipes.

-Our team of licensed plumbers have the tools, skills, and experience required to fix a slab leak beneath the ground on your property.
+Our team of emergency plumbers in St. Johns, FL have the tools, skills, and experience required to fix a slab leak beneath the ground on your property.
 We offer plumbing repair and installation services for old water lines and sewer pipes.
 In addition, our staff of certified technicians offers maintenance and replacement services for water heaters, garbage disposals, sump pumps, and water softeners.
 Fenwick Home Services has been providing dependable plumbing solutions to residents in Jacksonville and other areas since 1969.
 We offer same day services, clear pricing, and credible warranties.